EliasRademacher/CS325/project4/README.txt

 NOTE:
  - This program is compatible with Windows and Linux systems.
  - Code must be kept in file called 'src'
+ - The program will timeout after 5 minutes and produce the best solution that it has found, unless it hasn't found one.
+To prevent the timeout, give a third command line argument "nokill"